 Step 3: Turn on “Back up to iCloud” from the window that opens after selecting iCloud option.
 Then select” Back up now” to move photos to iCloud.

-Delete All Photos from iDevice to Recover Free Storage
+Delete All Photos from iPhone to Recover Free Storage

 If you have already moved the photos to iCloud, the next step is to managing these photos on iDevice so as to conserve space and help your device perform in a better way.
 Thanks to iMyFone Umate Pro or iMyFone Umate Pro for Mac, you now have one of the best tools for managing your photos on iPhone/iPad/iPod Touch.

-With iMyFone Umate you can clear up photo caches, compress photos to reclaim 75% of your photo space and mass delete photos by one click to free up space.
+With iMyFone Umate you can clear up photo caches, compress photos to reclaim 75% of your photo space, mass delete photos to free up space and export photos to PC as your backup.
 What's more, all your original photos will be backed up on your PC, so you can even skip the step of removing photos to iCloud, as you will have a backup on PC.

-iMyFone Umate Pro is actually simple and easy to use, you can manage your photos on iDevice with just few steps:
+iMyFone Umate Pro is actually simple and easy to use, it receives lots of positive reviews from macworld.co.uk, Makeuseof.com , Cultofmac.com etc. You can manage your photos on iDevice with just few steps:

 Step 1: Run the program on your PC or Mac, then connect Your iOS device to it.